dhanwanihitesh9/TrashTrophy/README.md

 # TrashTrophy
-This solution aims at solving the garbage classifcation and management problem using tools like CsutomVision, Tensorflow, openAI and NodeJS
+This solution aims at solving the garbage classifcation and management problem using tools like CustomVision, Tensorflow, openAI and NodeJS